Get Started - Apply to the Program

 In order to be admitted into the Medical Assisting program at CPCC, students must meet the following requirements.

-- The applicant should designate the Medical Assisting program using code D55280M as the program of interest on the CPCC College Admissions Application.
+- The applicant should designate the Medical Assisting program using code D55280M on the CPCC College Admissions Application.

 - The student is required to complete the placement exams for math, reading and English.